 This pamphlet from the New Zealand Ministry of Health provides some excellent advice on dealing with financial stress.
 Resource: Coping with Financial Stress: Looking after yourself and your family/whanau during tough economic times

 Right now I’m comfortable, staying with family in Ireland and enjoying the sunshine.
 I could so easily ignore the inevitable until it was right in my face (most likely when my mortgage payment comes straight out of savings due to not having income from jobs right away).
 Instead, I’m preparing for the worst.
-A prolonged period without income, savings completely drained and rapidly plummeting self-confidence.
+A prolonged period without income, savings accounts completely drained and rapidly plummeting self-confidence.